The Meadowlands (album): Reception

 The Meadowlands was met with widespread acclaim from critics on its release in the United States, and The New York Times described it as a "nearly universally acclaimed disc of bright literate pop".
 Heather Phares of AllMusic suggested that the "sprawling, shifting" nature of The Meadowlands "perhaps [reflected] the fact that it took four years to create", and concluded that "when the results are this good, the time it took to make the album is more than justified."
-Ryan Schrieber of online music magazine Pitchfork stated that the album "exemplifies what every fan hopes for when a band announces a reunion or returns from more than a half-decade of silence."
+Ryan Schreiber of online music magazine Pitchfork stated that the album "exemplifies what every fan hopes for when a band announces a reunion or returns from more than a half-decade of silence."
 PopMatters' Jon Garrett wrote that The Meadowlands "manages to reveal the expanse of the Wrens’ vision without trading on their intimate charms."
 Robert Christgau, writing in The Village Voice, remarked: "I keep waiting for the moment when I need to put this away for a while, and it keeps not coming."

 Following the album's positive reception in the United States, The Meadowlands was issued in September 2005 in the United Kingdom, where it was likewise met with glowing reviews.
 Dele Fadele of NME stated that "The Wrens are indeed a revelation: not only for some unique achievements within the stifling parameters of indie-rock, but for a raw emotionalism, well offset by vitriolic sarcasm...
 Beguiling, affecting songs are then shot through with noise cloudbursts, psychedelic harmonies and glissando melodies."
 However, Q was far less enthusiastic, describing The Meadowlands as "a tortuous travelogue in the life of a band who've snacked so long on the fuzzy end of the indie rock lolly, they've forgotten the euphoric qualities that made them merely a half-decent proposition to begin with."

 Magnet named The Meadowlands its album of the year for 2003 in its January 2004 issue, and in the UK the Teletext music magazine Planet Sound placed the album at number 4 in its list of the Albums of the Year for 2005 (the year The Meadowlands was released in the UK).
 In 2009 Pitchfork placed The Meadowlands at number 88 on their list of top 200 albums of the 2000s decade.